An article by Graham Brooks in the CIHS Bulletin, August 2002

 The main drive shaft enters the mill at floor level in the basement of the main mill block.
 The first gear wheel (pit wheel) is a one piece casting nine feet in diameter.
 The rim on eight T-section spokes carries 112 teeth.
 The drive turns from horizontal to vertical by means of the wallower cast iron bevel wheel five feet diameter with 54 teeth.
 The lowest gear on the upright shaft is the great spur wheel; this is nine feet in diameter and has 136 wooden teeth on both the rim and the face.
 The great spur wheel drives five stone nuts, which are iron wheels 18 inches in diameter.
 These are carried on tentering bridges with keyways holding them in place on the iron stone spindles.
 The stone nuts are lifted out of engagement with claws carried on hinged arms.

 The hurst frame is made of heavy timber reinforced with rolled steel posts on the main face.
 Between the stone nuts are five meal chutes, which are square tubes with shoes on the end to allow two sacks to be filled at once by swinging them over.

 The main drive shaft ends in a bearing below the stone floor.
 There are five pairs of stones around a secondary upright shaft which passes up to roof level and drives various auxiliary machinery.
 Two pairs of stones are Lazonby stones used for shelling barley and oats for animal feed.
 The other three pairs are French stones for flour.
 Each pair is contained in its own tun.
 They are fitted with bell alarms which sound when no corn is pressing onto leather straps.

 (P.S.
-The North of England Civic Trust are planning to repair and conserve the building and bring it back to life as a working mill.
+The North of England Civic Trust are leading a project to repair and conserve the building and bring it back to life as a working mill.
+To visit their website click here.
 To see photos of the inside of the mill before work began click here.
 Ed.)